Tulu Munisi

 For Indic languages, transliteration + predictive candidate bars (IMEs that convert Roman input to script) are powerful: they reduce keystrokes by letting the IME resolve phoneme sequences into glyphs and can hide complexity from users.
 Surveys and literature on machine transliteration / IMEs show this is a high-value approach for many users.

-Net: long-press is a usable tool but is not a silver bullet, it helps on small screens, but it can break typing flow if used as the only method or if the long-press delay is poorly tuned; predictive transliteration and a small diacritic layer are strong complementary strategies.
+Long-press is a usable tool but is not a silver bullet, it helps on small screens, but it can break typing flow if used as the only method or if the long-press delay is poorly tuned.

 The Design Phase